hashirwebx/hashirwebx/README.md

 ## About

-I'm a frontend Engineer focused on component-driven architecture, clean UI, and real business outcomes.
-I work at **Peham Ltd** where I build and maintain client-facing interfaces.
-Outside of work, I'm deepening my knowledge of TypeScript, Next.js architecture, and backend fundamentals to grow into full-stack engineering.
+I build frontend systems, not just pages — component-driven architecture, motion that has a reason to exist, and interfaces people actually convert on.
+At **Peham Ltd**, I own client-facing interfaces from first commit to production, after being promoted to full-time off the back of a six-month internship.

+Outside my day job, I run **HashirWebX**, my own freelance practice building premium, animation-driven sites for SaaS founders, e-commerce brands, and agencies who want something that doesn't look like every other template on the internet.
+Right now I'm deepening TypeScript, Next.js architecture (App Router, server components), and backend fundamentals — Node.js, Prisma, Supabase, Auth.js — to operate as a full-stack engineer, not just a frontend one.

 <div align="left">
     <div align="left">